Automatically generating Fukaya categories and computing quantum cohomology: Introduction

 When $c_1(X) \neq 0$, quantum cohomology is most generally only $\Z/2\Z$-graded, hence it is not necessarily true that $\mathrm{rk}\ \r{QH}^0(X)_w = 1$ (for instance, if there is only one summand at $w=0$, and quantum cohomology is $\Z/2$-graded, then $\mathrm{rk}\ \r{QH}^0(X)_0 = \mathrm{rk} \ H^{even}(X)$).
 It is easy to find examples in the setting of Theorem \ref{thm:mainFano} showing that the hypothesis (\ref{rankinequality}) cannot be removed. \end{rem} The relevant axiomatic properties of Fukaya categories required to prove Theorems \ref{thm:mainCY} and \ref{thm:mainFano} have been verified in geometric settings where there are classical constructions available, for instance for {\em relative Fukaya categories} of pairs $(X^{2n}, \mathbf{D})$ (where $\mathbf{D}$ is an ample simple normal crossings divisor representing $PD([\omega])$), or for {\em monotone Fukaya categories} of monotone symplectic manifolds.
-The proof of the most crucial of the properties we use, Theorem \ref{thm:ocpairing} below, will appear in \cite{GPS2:2015}.
-It is the author's understanding that a version of these axiomatic properties for general Fukaya categories, including Theorem \ref{thm:ocpairing}, for $\K = \Lambda^{\C}$ the Novikov field over $\C$, will appear in \cite{afooo}.
-Assuming this, there is also a version of our result for general Fukaya categories, see Remark \ref{rem:generalFukayaresult}.\footnote{Remark \ref{rem:cyclicity} discusses variations between the frameworks discussed here and \cite{afooo} as regards {\em Calabi-Yau structures}, which don't affect our main result.}
+The proof of the most important (and newest) property we use, Theorem \ref{thm:ocpairing} below, is a forthcoming joint result of the author, T. Perutz and N. Sheridan \cite{GPS2:2015} and separately a result of Abouzaid-Fukaya-Oh-Ohta-Ono \cite{afooo}; for completness we give a self-contained proof in the technically simplest (i.e., monotone or tautologically unobstructed) case in Appendix \ref{sec:pairing}.
+It is the author's understanding that a version of all of these axiomatic properties for general Fukaya categories, including Theorem \ref{thm:ocpairing}, for $\K = \Lambda^{\C}$ the Novikov field over $\C$, will appear in \cite{afooo}.
+Assuming this, there is also a version of our automatic generation result for general Fukaya categories with identical proof; see Remark \ref{rem:generalFukayaresult} for a formulation.\footnote{Remark \ref{rem:cyclicity} discusses variations between the frameworks discussed here and \cite{afooo} as regards {\em Calabi-Yau structures}, which don't affect our main result.}

 \begin{rem} In Theorem \ref{thm:mainCY}, the ground field $\K$ most generally needs to be a version of the Novikov field.
 However, for various restricted classes of Lagrangians in restricted classes of $(X, \omega)$, one can take $\K$ to be a smaller field.
 For example, $\K = \C( ( q) )$ suffices for relative Fukaya categories, or $\K = \C$ or $\F_p$ suffices in the monotone setting of Theorem \ref{thm:mainFano}; see \S \ref{sec:geometry}. \end{rem}